 As much as this approach has simplified the development process, it’s not without its own complications.

-Eventually, an enterprise using microservices and containers is going to scale to the point where juggling hundreds — even thousands — of containers is untenable both from a resource and budget perspective.
+Eventually, an enterprise using microservices architecture and containers is going to scale to the point where juggling hundreds — even thousands — of containers is untenable both from a resource and budget perspective.

 Step 1: Utilize Kubernetes

 Developed by the minds at Google, Kubernetes acts as a conductor for all the containers used in development.